Problems After Travel

 The most commonly acquired potentially serious diseases are

-Travel-related problems can also develop after travel.
-For example, nitrogen narcosis (the bends) can occur after a diver gets on the plane to go home (see Decompression Sickness).
+Some travel-related problems can begin after travel.
+For example, nitrogen narcosis (the bends) can occur after a scuba diver gets on the plane to go home.
 Some symptoms may develop weeks or months after a person has returned.
 Fever after international travel is especially common.
 For example, malaria often causes fever days after exposure.
 Although the connection between travel and new symptoms often is not apparent, information about recent travel can be the key element in making a diagnosis.
 Therefore, people should tell their doctor about any recent travel when they experience any medical problem.